 TrueView video ads

 TrueView video ads are video ads that can be created in AdWords using YouTube videos.
-The rules that apply to text ads generally apply to TrueView video ads, too.
-To ensure your ads are appropriate and meet our technical guidelines, we also have additional requirements when using the TrueView ad format, as shown below.
+The AdWords policies apply to TrueView video ads and bumper ads.
+To ensure your ads are appropriate and meet our technical guidelines, we also have additional requirements for the TrueView and bumper ad formats, as shown below.

 How TrueView in-stream ads work

 TrueView in-stream ads run on videos served on YouTube or on a collection of sites and apps in the Google Display Network (GDN).
 These ads may also run on YouTube videos that are embedded on other sites or apps.
 They can also appear on Android and iOS YouTube apps, m.youtube.com (on iPad and Android), and on connected TVs.